Introduction to Maps

 However, that picture misses something very important: the ArrayList and the Strings are all objects — and one of those objects is shared.
 The reality is closer to this:

 Do you spot the shared object?
 Note the two arrows pointing to the ArrayList: the object that our main method’s key variable points to is the same object that the map is using as a key.
+That ArrayList is aliased: two different variables point to the same object.
 That means that when we run this code:

 key.add("orange");